MrDamiAde/Creating-A-Ticketing-System/README.md

 ### Project Overview

-This Project will showcase the creation of a ticketing system using sharepoint lists, forms and power automate to automate the process.
+This Project will showcase the creation of a ticketing system using Sharepoint Lists, Forms and Power Automate to automate the process.
+No code will be used for this project.

 ### Tools
 1. Sharepoint